 - Communicate information to all key stakeholders, sponsors and team members

-Meetings are a great way to firm up agreements, document actionable items, identify risks/issues and hold your team members accountable to follow through to produce results.
+Project meetings are a great way to solidify agreements, document actionable items, identify risks/issues and hold your team accountable to follow through to produce results.

 Keep the line of communication open throughout the project.
 Make sure to follow up before, during and after meetings regarding outstanding action items, issues and risks.
-Make sure not to micromanage, and adjust your leadership style based on the situation and the team member.
+Avoid micromanaging and adjust your leadership style based on the situation and the team member.

-If you’re looking for a tool to help you implement these strategies as you execute your project, there’s ProjectManager.com.
-Our cloud-based project management software offers real-time data, so you can see what’s happening as it’s happening.
+If you’re looking for a tool to help you implement these strategies as you execute your project, there’s ProjectManager.
+Our online project management software offers real-time data, so you can see what’s happening as it’s happening.
 Try it free with this 30-day trial.